sanyaade-teachings/pippi/README.md

     https://www.python.org/downloads/

-I'm just testing against the latest stable version (currently 3.6.2) at the moment.
+I'm just testing against the latest stable version (the 3.6.x branch) at the moment.

 I recommend you install pippi and work from a python virtualenv, which is built into the standard library in recent versions of python.

-Create a virtualenv in a directory called `venv` with python 3.6+:
+Create a python 3 virtualenv in a directory called `venv`:

     python3 -m venv venv